UCR-Research-Computing/uma/README.md

 # Ursa Major Ask (UMA)

-UMA is a powerful tool that leverages OpenAI's GPT-3.5-turbo to simulate a chat with a fictional 'Director of Research Computing' character who is an expert in Google's Ursa Major platform.

-It can generate and run code including research software and Slurm submission scripts.

-# Ursa Major Ask (UMA)

 Ursa Major Ask (UMA) is a powerful command-line interface (CLI) tool that leverages the capabilities of OpenAI's GPT language model.
 It allows you to interact with the AI system using natural language, enabling you to generate scripts, code, text files, and more with ease.

+It can generate and run code including research software and Slurm submission scripts.

 ## Features